Freakier Friday: Plot

-After escaping detention, Anna and Tess find Madame Jen, who reveals Harper and Lily's fortune but warns them that all the four of them need to "change their hearts" in order to change back.
-Harper, who attends the immigration interview with Eric in Anna's body, realizes how much Eric loves and cares about her.
-Harper discovers that Eric also thinks it would be the best for their families to stay in Los Angeles, causing Harper to have second thoughts about ruining their wedding.
-Lily, however, remains determined and invites Jake to the rehearsal dinner.
-Lily makes a scene in Tess's body, leading to a heated public argument and Eric calling off the wedding.
+After escaping detention, Anna and Tess find Madame Jen, who reveals Harper and Lily's fortune but warns them that all four of them need to "change their hearts" in order to change back.
+Harper, who attends the immigration interview with Eric in Anna's body, realizes how much Eric loves and cares about her mother.
+Eric also tells her that it would be best for their families to stay in Los Angeles, causing Harper to have second thoughts about ruining their wedding.
+Lily, however, remains determined, and invites Jake to the rehearsal lunch.
+She makes a scene in Tess's body, leading to a heated public argument and Eric calling off the wedding.
 Following a heartfelt conversation with Tess about her homesickness and the loss of her mother, Lily starts to realize the error of her ways.

-As Tess, she tries to convince her father not to give up on Anna.
-At the same time, Anna, followed by Harper, is called to Ella's concert, learning that Ella invited her old band, the Pink Slip, so they could perform together again.
-Although happy for the reunion, Anna tells Harper she never regretted giving up her musical aspirations because Harper is the best decision she ever made, revealing that the love song was actually written about her.
-Tess and Lily arrive in time to see it, with Lily happily stating she wants to be a part of this family.
+As Tess, Lily tries to convince her father not to give up on Anna.
+At the same time, Anna, followed by Harper, is called to Ella's concert, learning that Ella invited Anna's old band, Pink Slip, so they could perform together again.
+Although happy for the reunion, Anna tells Harper she never regretted giving up her singing aspirations because Harper is the best decision she ever made, revealing that the love song was actually written about her.

+Anna and Harper perform the song together on stage, and Tess and Lily arrive in time to see them, with Lily happily stating she wants to be a part of the family.
 With Harper and Lily's change of hearts complete, they all return to their original bodies.
 Eric arrives to the concert, and he and Anna rekindle their relationship.

 The wedding is held the next day.
 Sometime later, the family attends the launch event of Tess's latest book.
-Tess is shocked to learn that Lily, while she was in Tess's body, took an unflattering picture of her for the book's cover after applying lip plumper.
+Tess is shocked to learn that Lily, while she was in her step-grandmother's body, took an unflattering picture of her for the book's cover with Tess's lips swollen by an allergic reaction.